mustansarsaeed/AIO-Mail/README.md

 - Show the labels and emails in specific label
 - Delete an email
 - Cancel compose email message

+-Upcoming features
 -

-Following will be the next features:
 - Settings/preferences to set refresh time, syncing and other options
 - ReplyTo and Forward
 - Mention email which has attachments
 - Show the attachment within application

+-Road Map
 -

-Following are in Road Map:
 - Configure all email accounts other than Gmail, yahoo, hotmail
 - Abillity to configure multiple accounts of the same mail provider
 - Email threads support